gaurav10gg/AgentX/README.md

 ---

-## What is PhoneX?
+## What is AgentX?

-PhoneX is a local-first mobile AI agent platform:
+AgentX is a local-first mobile AI agent platform:

 - You send natural language in your app.
 - Backend runs a ReAct-style loop (reason -> tool -> observe).